14 Zig interoperability with C

 Let’s make some experiments, by writing the same code in different manners, and we see how this affects the program.
 As a starting point, let’s store the "foo.txt" string inside a Zig object, like the path object below, and then, we pass this Zig object as input to the fopen() C function.

 If we do this, the program still compiles and runs successfully.
-Notice that I have ommitted most of the code in this example below.
-This is just for brevitty reasons, because the remainder of the program is still the same.
-The only difference between this example and the previous example is just these two lines exposed below.
+Notice that I have omitted most of the code in this example below.
+This is just for brevity reasons, because the remainder of the program is still the same.
+The only difference between this example and the previous one is just these two lines exposed below.

 const path = "foo.txt";